vbud/website/src/content/blog/knee-lessons-slow-down.md

 tag: "knee"
 ---

 _This is part of an ongoing series of posts on what I have learned from an ongoing, chronic knee problem.
-[This post](/blog/knee-lessons-introductions) describes I injured my knee in the first place and has links to the posts I have written about other lessons I have learned._
+[This post](/blog/knee-lessons-introductions) describes how I injured my knee in the first place and has links to the posts I have written about other lessons I have learned._

 I remember finding my knee injury to be a kind of an inconvenience.
 I just wanted to get back to the things I was enjoying in life.